dortania/OpenCore-Install-Guide/Spoof.md

 So you need to hide your unsupported GPU?
 Well with OpenCore things are slightly different, specifcally that we need to specify to which exact device we want to spoof.
-There's 2 ways we can do this:
+There's 3 ways we can do this:

+* Boot Flag
+   * Disables all GPUs except the iGPU

-* Spoofing via DeviceProperties
+* DeviceProperties
+   * Disables GPU on per-slot basis

-* Spoofing via SSDT
+* SSDT
+   * Disables GPU on per-slot basis

+# Boot Flag

+By far the simplest way, all you need to do is add the following bootflag:

+`-wegnoegpu`

 # DevicePropeties Method